-Management's response: Due to oversight, the employees did not complete ethics training in 2022.
-All commissioners and employees will complete the required training in 2023 and subsequent years.
+Management's response: All commissioners and employees will complete the required training in 2024.

 b) Observe that the entity maintains documentation which demonstrates each employee and official was notified of any changes to the entity's policy during the fiscal period, as applicable.